 Soil is important to provide your plant with nutrients and also to allow for good drainage and moisture control.
-I like to use Miracle-Gro indoor potting mix, which is about $10 per bag on Amazon.
+(A moisture meter like this one is essential to know when your plant is thirsty.)
+I always use our Premium Fiddle Leaf Fig Potting Soil.
 Do not be tempted to use dirt from your yard or soil for succulents or other plants.
-House plants need soil designed to provide air circulation and water retention.
-Any good house plant or potting soil will do the trick.
+Houseplants need soil designed to provide air circulation and water retention.

 How to Repot a Fiddle Leaf Fig Tree